 The main research question is to evaluate the feasibility of conducting a randomised, double-blind, placebo-controlled trial in patients with ESRD and depression.
 The treatment under investigation is sertraline, a licensed SSRI.
 The study is split into three phases.
 Phase one will evaluate the number of ESRD patients who score as depressed on the Beck Depression Inventory.
 Phase two will assess the feasibility of conducting a randomised drug trial in this group of patients by assessing the number who take part and evaluating their outcomes including the safety and drug exposure of sertraline in ESRD patients.
 Phase three will explore the patient experience of participating in a trial and taking additional medication.
 This is a pilot study looking at running a phase IV, double-blind, placebo-controlled, randomised trial with two arms (sertraline hydrochloride versus placebo).
 A block randomisation on a web-based programme has been prepared by Norwich CTU.
 Patients will be starting on the study medication 50 mg orally per day for 2 months, with the option of stepping up to 100 mg orally for the remainder of the trial, if clinically indicated.
 Patients will remain on the study medication and followed up for 6 months.

 Hatfield AL10 9AB

 Primary outcome measures

 The primary outcome measures relate to the feasibility of conducting a large-scale randomised controlled trial.
-We aim to characterise:
+The aim is to characterise: